udaykiran009/oneCCL/doc/rst/source/spec/communication_primitives.rst

 Reduce
 ******

-Global reduction operations such as sum, max, min, or user-defined functions, where the result is returned to single member of oneCCL communicator (root).
+Global reduction operations such as sum, max, min, or user-defined functions, where the result is returned to a single member of oneCCL communicator (root).

 **C version of oneCCL API:**